Ding1119/NeuroTree/README.md

 # 🧠 Overview
+Mental disorders are among the most widespread diseases globally.
 In this work, we propose a novel framework called $\textbf{NuroTree}$ that contributes to computational neuroscience by integrating demographic information into Neural ODEs for brain network modeling via k-hop graph convolution, investigating addiction and schizophrenia datasets to decode fMRI signals and construct disease-specific brain trees with hierarchical functional subnetworks, and achieving state-of-the-art classification performance while effectively interpreting how these disorders alter functional connectivity related to brain age.

 <p align="center">
     <img src="assets/framework.gif" width="100%"\>